Chesapeake Bayhawks: Playoff drought

 After their third title in four years in 2013, the Bayhawks missed the playoffs in the following four seasons, the second time in franchise history.
-In 2016, seven teams finished tied atop the standings at 8-6, including the Bayhawks.
+In 2016, seven teams finished tied atop the standings at 8–6, including the Bayhawks.
 Due to tiebreaker procedures, the Bayhawks were left out of the playoffs.

-In 2017, the Bayhawks started the season 3-1, but a four-game losing streak put them in a bad position at 3-5.
+In 2017, the Bayhawks started the season 3–1, but a four-game losing streak put them in a bad position at 3–5.
 The Bayhawks were finally able to regain some momentum but were ultimately eliminated with a loss during the second-to-last week of the regular season.
-They finished the season on a high note though, a 23-19 victory over the defending champion Denver Outlaws.
+They finished the season on a high note though, a 23–19 victory over the defending champion Denver Outlaws.
 In the game, rookie Josh Byrne scored seven goals and finished 2017 with the Major League Lacrosse record for goals in a season for a rookie with 39.
 The win put them at an even 7-7, but did not prevent them from extending their playoff drought to four seasons.
 On September 14, the Bayhawks announced that head coach Brian Reese would not be returning because the team wanted a full-time coach, the league's first.
 On December 13, the Bayhawks announced they were bringing back Dave Cottle as head coach.

-The Bayhawks were developing plans for a $40 million 10,000-seat stadium in Crownsville that would have included a three-story team headquarters.
+The Bayhawks were developing plans for a $40 million 10,000-seat stadium on the grounds of the former Crownsville State Hospital that would have included a three-story team headquarters.
 The project's first phase would be a 6,000 seat amphitheater that the Bayhawks hope to be playing in by 2020, while phase two would include 20 youth fields but the local community raised significant objections to the plans.